Calgary Coin & Antique Home Chinese Reference Guide Index

 VF $45.00

-This chart shows is that while the records of HAN WU-TI are probably accurate for giving us the average weight of the coins at particular periods.
-But we cannot use those weights to date individual coins as there is too much variation between individual specimens.
-But the sizes of coins are much more consistent and AVERAGE weight of coins within one size is consistent with those records.
-Thus the key to dating the Ban Liang coins is not by their individual weights, but by their diameters which are consistent within any one period.
+This chart shows is that while the records of HAN WU-TI are probably accurate for the average weight of coins in particular periods, we cannot use those weights to date individual coins as there is too much variation between individual specimens.
+The sizes are much more consistent so the key to dating Ban Liang coins is the diameter, not the weight.

 BAN LIANG ATYPICAL VARIATIONS